6 of the Cheapest Cities in Japan

 With exquisite natural landscapes and a striking fusion of ancient culture and futuristic metropolis, Japan is like nowhere else on Earth.

 A trip to Japan is also often assumed to be expensive.
 And fair enough, if you’re staying in hotels, choosing the big cities, and haven’t done your research, the cost is likely to add up.
-Furthermore, with the country hosting both the 2019 Rugby World Cup and the Summer Olympics in 2020, tourism is set to be big business for Japan!
+Especially with the country hosting the Summer Olympics in 2020, tourism is set to be big business for Japan!

 However, thanks to the Japanese Yen, which currently exchanges at around 111 per US dollar, costs for tourists are actually lower than they have been in decades.
 So, if you’re strategic, a trip to Japan can actually be both unforgettable and surprisingly affordable.

-We’ve composed a list of the cheapest cities in Japan, and put together a comprehensive price guide, to help you plan your trip!
+If you're wondering which city to fly into and where to stay in Japan for cheap, then we have the answers for you.
+We've composed a list of the cheapest cities in Japan to visit, and put together a comprehensive price guide, to help you plan your trip!

 Kyushu: the Unique Island